trestles/api-consumer/javascript-inmobi.md

       - getter / setter conversion occurs during instance initalization
     - two-way data binding = v-model example
   - components
+    - think of them as functions (what they are)
+    -
   - vuex for state management
   - vue-router